-With this feature, each team datafilled in the DMS has measurements pegged against it.
+With this feature, each team datafilled in the DMS switch has measurements pegged against it.
 These measurements are printed at three FM devices: the QMFADS TTY, the QFADS TTY, and the QTADS TTY.
-These devices are similar to the corresponding devices described in Chapters 7 and 8: MFADS, FADS, AND TADS.
+These devices are similar to the corresponding devices described in the chapters, "Mechanized force administration data system" and "ACD TTY commands, queries, and reports": MFADS, FADS, AND TADS.
 When used with QMS, they are designated QMFADS, QFADS, and QTADS.